ray-project/ray/doc/source/rllib/rllib-sample-collection.rst

      It does not matter, whether one or more episodes end within this rollout or whether the rollout starts in the middle of an already ongoing episode.
     *complete_episodes*:
-     Each rollout is exactly one episode long and always starts at the beginning of an episode.
-It does not matter how long an episode lasts.
+     Each rollout always only contains completed episodes (at least one, but possibly more) and always starts at the beginning of an episode.
+The ``rollout_fragment_length`` setting defines the minimum number of timesteps that will be covered in the rollout.
+For example, if ``rollout_fragment_length=100`` and your episodes are always 98 timesteps long, all rollouts will happen over two complete episodes (98 < 100 -> too short; 98+98 >= 100 -> good).
-     The ``rollout_fragment_length`` setting will be ignored.
      Note that you have to be careful when chosing ``complete_episodes`` as batch_mode: If your environment does not terminate easily, this setting could lead to enormous batch sizes.

 **rollout_fragment_length [int]**: